 Alternating side to side, tighten the bolts and nuts (using the screwdriver and adjustable wrench) until the gaskets look like they’re seated.

-Remember: When reattaching the tank to the bowl, just remember not to over tighten the bolts that secure the tank to the toilet base or you can easily crack the tank.
+Remember: When reattaching the tank to the bowl, don’t over tighten the bolts that secure the tank to the toilet base or you can easily crack the tank.